 |One Pair||One pair of the same card (Q Q 4 3 2)|

 |High Card||No pair, highest card is rank of hand (A K 4 3 2)|

 As you can see, the best possible hand in this game is a royal flush, followed be a straight flush, four a kind, a full house, a flush, a straight, three of a kind, two pairs, one pair, and high card.

 Playing Against Yourself

-The objective of Mississippi Stud is simple enough: attempt to make the strongest possible five card poker hand.
+The objective of Mississippi Stud is simple enough: attempt to make the strongest possible five-card poker hand.
 In this game, you aren’t squaring off against a dealer’s hand.
-Instead, players combine their two personal cards (the “hole” cards) with three community cards to form a full five card poker hand.
-Your bets will be paid out according to the strength of that final five card holding, so you can’t beat or lose to another hand, and only your hand matters.
+Instead, players combine their two personal cards (the “hole” cards) with three community cards to form a five-card poker hand.
+Your bets get paid out according to the strength of that final hand, so you can’t beat or lose to anyone else, and only your cards matter.

 How to Play Mississippi Stud

 To begin a hand of Mississippi Stud, each player must place a mandatory ante wager, which must equal or exceed the posted table minimum.

 Going forward throughout the remainder of this section, we’ll rely on a running example hand to help illustrate key gameplay concepts from the player’s perspective.
 So we’ll start with a typical wager of $5 on the ante bet.
 This bet may seem small, but as you’ll soon discover, the wagering in Mississippi Stud can quickly escalate to much larger levels.